jblindsay/whitebox-tools/readme.txt

 Version 0.11.0 (01-10-2018)
 - This release is marked by the addition of several vector data processing capabilities.
-  Most notably, this includes support for TINing and TIN based gridding (vector and LiDAR), as well as several vector patch shape indicies.
+  Most notably, this includes support for TINing and TIN based gridding (vector and LiDAR), as well as several vector patch shape indices.
 The following tools were added to the project:
     AddPointCoordinatesToTable
     CentroidVector